solids4foam/solids4foam.github.io/installation/installFromSource.md

  - [*downloading* the source code](#downloading-the-solids4foam-source-code), and
  -  [*compiling*](#compiling-solids4foam) it.

 Before going through these steps, make sure you have a working version of OpenFOAM.
-If you have not OpenFOAM installed yet, we suggest downloading one the OpenFOAM versions compatible with solidsfoam, listed in the table below.
+If you have not OpenFOAM installed yet, we suggest downloading one the OpenFOAM versions compatible with solids4foam, listed in the table below.

+## Table 1: OpenFOAM versions compatible with solids4foam
 | solids4foam version | OpenFOAM version  |
 | ------- | -------- |
 | solids4foam-v1.0 | foam-extend-4.0 |